MohamedBassem/pixyll/_drafts/docker-at-trustious.md

 [![The canned comments plugin](/img/docker-at-trustious/canned-comments-plugin.png)](/img/docker-at-trustious/canned-comments-plugin.png){:: data-lightbox="img6"}

-With this architecture we took down the test run time from 4 hours for a single run to 1.5 hours for three runs!
+With this architecture we took down the test run time from 4 hours for a single run to 1.5 hours for the main run and its re-runs!
 And there is still more room for improvement.

 Your comments, questions and ideas are welcomed!